tylartylartylar/krusty-krab/README.md

 # krusty-krab
-A full technical architecture of the Krusty Krab
+A full digital transformation and digital twin of the Krusty Krab